Working together to get employment right

 - What you need to know to get things right

 Access to in-person support can be a challenge for businesses outside of the Perth region.
-This series of free workshops aim to give regional businesses the opportunity for more support.
+We recently ran a series of free workshops that gave regional businesses the opportunity for more support.

-Facilitated by a CCIWA employment lawyer, these workshops will cover the fundamentals of employment law in WA and give you the opportunity to discuss practical, hands-on scenarios in a collaborative environment.
+Facilitated by a CCIWA employment lawyer, these workshops covered the fundamentals of employment law in WA and provided the opportunity to discuss practical, hands-on scenarios in a collaborative environment.